satyaki-mitra/ContractIntel_AI/docs/BLOGPOST.md

 ## The Resolution: An Integrated AI Analysis Pipeline

-The AI Contract Risk Analyzer bridges the chasm between legal complexity and human understanding through a meticulously orchestrated, multi-stage artificial intelligence ecosystem that processes contracts with surgical precision.
+The ContractIntel AI bridges the chasm between legal complexity and human understanding through a meticulously orchestrated, multi-stage artificial intelligence ecosystem that processes contracts with surgical precision.

 ### Operational Methodology: The User Odyssey